tonym128/ESP32_Arduboy/README.md

 2. do ingame modifications according to the following notes:
 - change **"#include arduboy.h"** to **"#include arduboy2.h"**
 - some games use a function pointer array to pass control to a different parts of the code as the game state changes.
 In ATMEGA32U4 the memory address is 2 bytes (single word) long, in ESP8266, the memory addresses is 4 bytes (double word) long, So you need to change all "pgm_read_word" to "pgm_read_dword" or "pgm_read_ptr" at the pointers
-- if EEPROM is used by the game to keep configs/high scores,
+- if EEPROM is used by the game to keep configs/high scores:
 - add EEPROM.begin(1000) at setup() (1000 is just a rough max no. need to check the size)
 - change EEPROM.update() to EEPORM.write()
 - add EEPROM.commit() after the last EEPROM.put(), EEPORM.write() of each blocks of code.